Krazete/sgmprocessor/INSTRUCTIONS.md

 3. With the WVM open, click `Devices` in the Mac menu bar and select `Insert Guest Additions CD Image...`.
 This enables the Shared Folder, allowing you to transfer files between the WVM and your Mac.

 ## I. Decompile the APK

+This step is necessary for the AssetStudio and UABE programs in sections II-IV.

 | Download | Link |
 |---|---|